-FAR BELOW BASIC, BELOW BASIC, AND BASIC PROFICIENT AND ADVANCED GROUP LOW SCORES HIGH SCORES PROFICIENT OR ADVANCED STUDENTS TESTED COMMENTS Boys DATA STATISTICA ALLY UNRELIABLE N/S 28 GENDER: The number of boys who took this test is too small to be counted in this analysis.
-Girls 58% 43 · · · · · · · · · · · · · · · · · · · English proficient 85% 53 ENGLISH PROFICIENCY: We cannot compare scores for these two subgroups because the number of English English Learners DATA STATISTICA ALLY UNRELIABLE N/S 18 Learners tested was too small to be statistically significant.
-Low income 68% 71 INCOME: We cannot compare scores for these two subgroups because the number of students tested who Not low income NO DATA AVAILABLE N/A N/A were not from low-income families was either zero or too small to be statistically significant.
-Learning disabled NO DATA AVAILABLE N/A 3 LEARNING DISABILITIES: We cannot compare scores for these two subgroups because the number of students Not learning disabled 69% 68 tested with learning disabilities was either zero or too small to be statistically significant.
-Hispanic/Latino 64% 61 ETHNICITY: Test scores are likely to vary among students of different ethnic origins.
+GROUP LOW SCORES HIGH SCORES PROFICIENT OR ADVANCED STUDENTS TESTED COMMENTS Boys 60% 43 GENDER: About eight percent more girls than boys at our school scored Proficient or Advanced.
+Girls 68% 59 English proficient 75% 79 ENGLISH PROFICIENCY: We cannot compare scores for these two subgroups because the number of English English Learners DATA STATISTIC ALLY UNRELIABLE N/S 23 Learners tested was too small to be statistically significant.
+Low income 65% 102 INCOME: We cannot compare scores for these two subgroups because the number of students tested who Not low income NO DATA AVAILABLE N/A N/A were not from low-income families was either zero or too small to be statistically significant.
+Learning disabled NO DATA AVAILABLE N/A 3 LEARNING DISABILITIES: We cannot compare scores for these two subgroups because the number of students Not learning disabled 66% 99 tested with learning disabilities was either zero or too small to be statistically significant.
+Hispanic/Latino 61% 89 ETHNICITY: Test scores are likely to vary among students of different ethnic origins.
 The degree of variance will differ from school to school.
 Measures of the achievement gap are beyond the scope of this report.

-SOURCE: The scores for the CST are from the spring 2012 test cycle.
+SOURCE: The scores for the CST are from the spring 2013 test cycle.
 County and state averages represent K-8 schools only.
 Whenever a school reports fewer than 11 scores for a particular subgroup at any grade level, the CDE suppresses the scores when it releases the data to the public.
 Missing data makes it impossible for us to compile complete schoolwide results.
 Therefore, the results published in this report may vary from other published CDE test scores.
 N/A: Not applicable.
 Either no students took the test, or to safeguard student privacy the CDE withheld all results because very few students took the test in any grade.
 N/S: Not statistically significant.
 While we have some data to report, we are suppressing it because the number of valid test scores is not large enough to be meaningful.